-This easy-to-play guitar features an altered low neck profile.
-The Martin D-16 RGT even though in the Martin guitar lineup falls in the category of mid-range acoustics guitars, in comparison to other guitars this appears to be far more superior thanks to its impeccable construction and the overall feel which gives you a great dose of stylishness and everlasting elegance.
+This easy-to-play acoustic guitar features an altered low neck profile.
+The Martin D-16 RGT even though in the Martin acoustic guitar lineup falls in the category of mid-range acoustics guitars, in comparison to other acoustic guitars this appears to be far more superior thanks to its impeccable construction and the overall feel which gives you a great dose of stylishness and everlasting elegance.

 2. Yamaha FG800

 Being the best selling acoustic guitar of all times Yamaha FG800 provides you with the best option If you’re looking for well-balanced guitar who provides a high-quality sound with a well solid build which won’t take lots of money off the bank balance for the training sessions you’re about to take, then you’ve found your sure bang for your acoustic guitar.

 You will find with Yamaha FG800 acoustic guitar that it is easily adaptable for newbies and experienced players alike.
 The headstock is equipped with a set of sealed tuners that help the guitar stay in tune, the urea nut and saddle go along with a standard rosewood bridge at the bottom.

 The FG800 offers one of the greatest sounds you can witness on a budget acoustic.
 It’s blasting and has a very rich and vibrant sound which is a result of the dreadnought body shape.

 Its tone is lighter but nonetheless, it provides you with very sweet and warm color.